Career Definition for an Urban Designer

 It's possible to become an urban designer with a 4-year, bachelor's degree from a college or university, but acquiring a master's degree is recommended.
 Coursework for a degree in urban design may include classes in the history of architecture, industrial design, animation software, and sociology.
 Some states may require a license to work as an urban designer.

 Urban designers need visual conceptual skills and experience with sophisticated design software programs.
-Successful urban designers are flexible and skilled at responding to changes on design projects.
+Successful urban designers are flexible and skilled at responding to changes in design projects.

 Career and Economic Outlook

 Population growth and urban sprawl will continue to create career growth for urban designers.
-Job opportunities for urban and regional planners, which includes urban designers, are projected to grow about as fast as average from 2014-2024, at a rate of 6%, according to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov).
-The BLS also reported that the median salary for urban and regional planners was $68,220 in May 2015.
+Job opportunities for urban and regional planners, which includes urban designers, are projected to grow about faster than average from 2016-2026, at a rate of 13%, according to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov).
+The BLS also reported that the median salary for urban and regional planners was $73,050 in May 2018.

 Alternate Career Options